 Lay the turf as soon as possible or on the day you receive it for best results.
 Should you have to hold the turf for longer than this, unstack it and unroll the strips in the shade where they are protected from sun and drying wind.
 Water as needed to keep the turf moist, and do not allow it to dry out.
+Ideally turf should be laid within 24 hours of harvest.

 Starting at a straight edge such as a path or driveway, lay the rolled out strips side by side in rows and end to end within each row.